rparak/Unity3D_ABB_CRB_15000_GoFa_EGM/README.md

 **WARNING: RobotWare version 7.6.1 or lower must be used.**

+The project was realized at the Institute of Automation and Computer Science, Brno University of Technology, Faculty of Mechanical Engineering (NETME Centre - Cybernetics and Robotics Division) in cooperation with Novota-Art.

 **Notes:**

 EGM (Externally Guided Motion) is an interface for ABB robots that allows smoothless control of the robotic arm from an external application (in our case it is a Unity3D developmentpPlatform ).
 The EGM can be used to transfer positions to the robot controller in either Joint/ Cartesian space.
 In our case it is the control of the robot using Cartesian coordinates.